arjunnbharath/arjunnbharath/README.md

 </p>

 <p align="center">
-I’m a dedicated developer with a strong foundation in Computer Science and real-world experience building scalable, efficient software solutions.
-My primary focus is Java and Python development, along with crafting seamless front-end interfaces using HTML and CSS.
-I'm also skilled in Salesforce (Apex/LWC) and passionate about clean code, automation, and system design.
+I’m a software developer with a solid Computer Science background and hands-on experience building scalable and efficient solutions.
+I specialize in Java and Python, with front-end skills in HTML and CSS, and extensive experience in Salesforce — including Apex, LWC, Marketing Cloud, B2C, and Admin functionalities.
+I’m passionate about clean code, automation, and system design.
 </p>

 ---